 Only a Few Months until VSAWC 2014 in Banff, AB

 The website for VSAWC 2014 conference is now live (click here).
 This is the place to find information about the conference hotel and travelling to Banff.
 We have also posted a draft of the conference program.
 Information about registration is still to come.
 Follow @VSAWC for updates about the conference and its website.

-Our conference theme explores Victorian concepts, representations, and experiences of community.
+Our conference theme this year explores Victorian concepts, representations, and experiences of community.
 From Chartist organizations to the Salvation Army, from women’s colleges to Mechanics ’Institutes, from Evangelical congregations to pagan gatherings, and including rituals ranging from family reading and hymn singing to maypole dancing, rugby matches, and croquet games, Victorians sought out “combinations” that were political, religious, domestic, social, artistic, academic, and/or erotic.

 Keynote Speaker: Aileen Fyfe (History ,University of St.Andrews).